unity-atoms/fiber/README.md

 - `Fiber.UIElements`: UI Elements renderer extension.
 Depends on FiberUtils, Signals, Fiber and FiberGameObjects.
 - [`Fiber.Router`](./Packages/FiberRouter/README.md): A router for Fiber.
 Depends on Signals and Fiber.
 - `Fiber.Suite`: A suite of all Fiber packages, exposing a convenient API for end users.
 Depends on all other Fiber packages.
+- `SilkUI`: A design system and component library for Unity powered by Fiber.
+Depends on FiberUtils, Signals, Fiber, FiberGameObjects and FiberUIElements.

 ## Reactivity